Date: March 2020

 An accident investigation process is one of the five main components required by Minnesota OSHA under Minnesota Statutes, Section182.653—A Workplace Accident and Injury Reduction (AWAIR) program.
 The act requires that:

 - employers establish a written workplace accident and injury reduction program that promotes safe and healthful working conditions and is based on clearly stated goals and objectives for meeting those goals.
 The program must:

 - describe how managers, supervisors and employees are responsible for implementing the program and how continued participation of management will be established, measured and maintained.

 - outline methods used to identify, analyze and control new or existing hazards, conditions and operations.

 - illustrate how the plan will be communicated to all affected employees so that they are informed of work-related hazards and controls.

 - explain how workplace accidents will be investigated and corrective action implemented.

 - express how safe work practices and rules will be enforced.

-- An employer must conduct and document a review of the workplace accident and injury reduction program at least annually and document how procedures set forth in the program are met.
-See also Minnesota Administrative Rules Chapter 5208 from more AWAIR requirements.
+- an employer must conduct and document a review of the workplace accident and injury reduction program at least annually and document how procedures set forth in the program are met.
+See also Minnesota Administrative Rules Chapter 5208 for more AWAIR requirements.